Project Phase

 For more information on the Hollinshead Park Improvement Project, please contact

-Yes, the project manager will lead efforts to gain public involvement.
-There will be opportunities to review designs and to provide input beginning Summer 2024.
-Details will follow when specific dates are added.
+Yes, the project manager led efforts to gain public involvement in Summer 2024.
+There were opportunities to review designs and to provide input in person and online.

 Why are permanent restrooms a priority additional amenity?